-Here are the 4 big assumptions about gender that the non-binary community challenges.
+Here are the four big assumptions about gender that the non-binary community challenges.

 Gender-staticism is the assumption that an individual would carry the same gender throughout their life.
 However, this community believes that we can be gender-fluid.
 In other words, the gender identity of an enby can keep changing—a man today, woman tomorrow.

-Mono-genderism is the assumption that an individual can have only 1 gender at a particular time.
+Mono-genderism is the assumption that an individual can have only one gender at a particular time.
 However, this community believes that we can be polygender.
-In other words, the gender identity of an enby can encompass 2, 3, or, even, thousands of genders at the same time.
+In other words, the gender identity of an enby can encompass two, three, or even thousands of genders at the same time.

 As there are so many different ways to be an enby, it’s difficult to define them.
 Perhaps, it’s best to define what they are not.
 An enby is someone whose gender identity is neither completely masculine nor completely feminine.
 (It goes without saying, all enbies are GNC.)

 Understandably, enbies want society to use gender-neutral pronouns for them.
 So he-his and she-her are out.
-Instead, you’ll need to use they-them pronouns.
-(Although, some enbies prefer more exotic pronouns.)
+Instead, you’ll need to use they-them pronouns (although some enbies prefer more exotic options.)

 Here are the labels from the non-binary community.